 - download a PDF copy of the Royal Proclamation (PDF, 59 KB) (O.C.
 266/2019)

 Month of the Artist activities

 Albertans are encouraged to take part in as many events as possible and support Alberta artists during Alberta's Month of the Artist!
-If you are aware of an Arts and Culture event occurring in Alberta in January 2019, and would like to see it added to this Month of the Artist Calendar, please contact email@example.com.
+If you are aware of an Arts and Culture event occurring in Alberta in September 2020, and would like to see it added to Alberta’s next Month of the Artist Calendar, please contact email@example.com.
 The national Culture Days calendar will also include events being held in your community in 2020.